Learn How to Start an Essay Effectively

 - Never start with a definition from a dictionary

-The definition taken from dictionaries or even websites are quite obvious and boring.
-Other than that, teachers do not recommend using such open source encyclopedias.
+The definitions taken from dictionaries or even websites are quite obvious and boring.
+Other than that, teachers do not recommend using such open-source encyclopedias.

 - Avoid writing broad and generalized introduction

 Set a timer and watch whether your introduction is more than 25-30 seconds long.
 If it is, then make it short.